 - Keep up with the Madrileños!

-Walk down to the river, which is pedestrianized and a real pleasure to get a feeling of Madrid’s favourite pastime, the family paseo evening walk.
+Walk down to the river to get a feeling of Madrid’s favourite pastime, the family paseo evening stroll.
 The Manzanares River, which runs through the centre of Madrid, has undergone a beautiful regeneration project.
 New embankment walkways, footbridges and riverside cafés makes it a wonderful escape from the city buzz.
-From here, head back up to the Plaza España and along the central Gran Via avenue for your fix of name brand shops, bars and food outlets.
+Now head back up to Plaza España and along the central Gran Via avenue for your fix of name brand shops, bars and food outlets.
 It is a busy road and one that really does not sleep, ever.

 Looking to try that famous Spanish tapas?
 Head to the indoor market Mercado de San Miguel, a bona fide temple to all foodies.

 Actor Emilio Estevez – “Madrid is enjoyed most from the ground.
 Exploring your way through its narrow streets that always lead to some intriguing park, market, tapas bar or street performer.”

 Nobody goes to bed in Madrid until they have killed the night.”